This tea has a mellow flavor, with light astringency, and when brewed it gives off a yellow tone.

 The term tamaryokucha by itself refers to the steamed version, and is also called mushiguri (蒸しグリ) and guricha (ぐり茶).

 Tamaryokucha is mostly produced in Kyushu (a southwestern island of Japan), especially in the prefectures of Saga, Nagasaki, and Kumamoto.

 Tamaryokucha was exported to the Soviet Union and the Middle East, because they preferred the shape of Chinese teas.
 Nowadays, I’m not sure how the state of that market is.

-Tamaryokucha is brewed using the same method as for sencha, but the water temperature should be 80 °C (176 °F).
+Tamaryokucha is brewed using the same method as for sencha, with the water temperature of 80 °C (176 °F).